gavinmcnair/Y5-210MU-restarter/README.md

 Inside the logs directory is a dump of the logs in case Three or Greenpacket want to fix the issue.
 (Don't worry.
 It contains no passwords)

+One of the many threads on Three's website about the problem is [here](https://community.three.co.uk/t5/Broadband/5G-Outdoor-hub-Y5-210MU-connection-Issue/m-p/41466)

 ## Solution

 The script included needs to have YOUR username and password for the interface.
 It checks the internet connectivity and on failure it issues a reboot via the API.